 This means that all listed groves have basic facilities such as parking and established trails or boardwalks.
 In addition, almost all (with one exception) of these Vancouver Island big tree groves are located on protected lands.

 Located in MacMillan Provincial Park, Cathedral Grove is Vancouver Island’s most visited old growth forest.
+It’s a convenient place to see lots of big trees very quickly.
 Some of the giant Douglas Fir trees in Cathedral Grove are 800 years old.

 The biggest, found on the short but aptly named ‘Big Tree Trail,’ has a circumference of over 9 metres.
 A popular stop on the way to Tofino, Cathedral Grove is located right on Highway 4, between Port Alberni and Coombs.